 Hexachlorophene is a bisphenol compound that primarily acts by inhibiting the membrane-bound portion of the electron transport chain and disrupting microbial cell membranes.
 At concentrations used in skin-cleansing agents, it is bacteriostatic and is primarily only active against gram-positive cocci, with little activity against gram-negative organisms and no fungal coverage.
 Hexachlorophene has the advantage of having a residual activity for several hours after use and gradually reduces bacterial counts after multiple uses (cumulative effect).
 Newer agents with broader antimicrobial coverage and fewer side effects have largely replaced hexachlorophene as a surgical scrub.

-Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radical) that attack and oxidize essential cell components, including lipids, proteins, and nucleic acids.
+Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radicals) that attack and oxidize essential cell components, including lipids, proteins, and nucleic acids.
 Although generally better against gram-positive bacteria, hydrogen peroxide also has a microbicidal effect on gram-negative bacteria, bacterial spores, fungi, and viruses with higher concentrations and longer contact times.
-In addition to its broad spectrum, it has a rapid onset of action and low cost, which made it an attractive option in the past.
+In addition to its being a broad-spectrum agent, it has a rapid onset of action and low cost, which made it an attractive option in the past.
 While a common at-home remedy, the evidence argues against routine use as a surgical scrub or cleansing agent due to known cytotoxicity to keratinocytes.

 Povidone-iodine scrubs are composed of 7.5% to 10.0% povidone-iodine, typically in an aqueous or alcohol base, and are occasionally combined with detergent.
 The scrub is painted on a clean skin surface and allowed to dry.
 The product must dry to be bactericidal with a preferred minimum of 2 minutes drying time, although the latter can vary depending on the product used as the scrub.
-Povidone-iodine aqueous scrubs can be safely used near the eye and conchal bowl.
+Clinicians can safely use povidone-iodine aqueous scrubs near the eye and conchal bowl.